 Average health spending increases throughout adulthood for both males and females, but at somewhat different rates.
-Among children, health spending is not significantly different by gender, but women on average spend more in their 20s and 30s.
+Among children, health spending is not significantly different by gender, but women on average spend more in their 20s, 30s 40s, and early 50s.
 Spending differences between males and females are not statistically significant in older age groups.

 Health spending also varies by race and ethnicity.
-Whites have higher average health spending in all age groups, with the exception of those aged 35 to 44, among whom blacks have slightly higher spending.
-Asians and Hispanics have lower average health spending in all age categories.
+Whites have higher average health spending in all age groups, with the exception of those aged 45 to 54, among whom blacks have slightly higher spending.
+Asians and Hispanics have lower average health spending in most age categories.